Check availability of a domain in Python

 In the last line, we call the lookup_domain() function defined at the beginning of the program.

-Before continuing verify that the program works fine testing it against a domain that exists and a domain that doesn’t exist.
+Before continuing verify that the program works fine by testing it against a domain that exists and a domain that doesn’t exist.

-Now, to find out which type of lookup is faster we can use either the time or timeit Python modules.
+Now, to find out which type of lookup is faster we can use the time or timeit Python modules.

 We will use two variables to get the difference in seconds between the moments before and after executing the function.